 Meals: Breakfast & Dinner

-Reach back at the hotel by evening.
-Overnight stay at hotel in Pondicherry.
+Reach Madurai by late afternoon.
+Check-in at the hotel on arrival.
+Overnight stay will be at the hotel in Madurai.

-Reach back at the hotel by late evening.
-Dinner & overnight stay will be at hotel in Thanjavur.
+Dinner & overnight stay at hotel in Munnar.

 Meals: Breakfast & Dinner